MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-guest-lifecycle-new-project.md

 For a specific example, see [Tutorial - Onboard external users to Microsoft Entra ID through an approval process](../entitlement-management-onboard-external-user.md)

-### Use Lifecycle Workflows to assist with onboarding tasks
+### Use lifecycle workflows to assist with onboarding tasks
 Lifecycle workflows are an identity governance feature that enables organizations to manage Microsoft Entra users by automating these three basic lifecycle processes:

 - **Joiner**: When an individual enters the scope of needing access.
 An example is a new employee joining a company or organization.